Oct. 2, 2024

 Jeff Umbro: Wow.
 Oh, you're going to be just fine.

-And I do want to like bend what is possible in terms of like what people expect from the show.
-I want to try and solve problems that are like, I had this thought actually like a month before the show started where I was like, maybe I did this wrong.
-Maybe I, instead of doing a show that is about problems, I should have done a show where I try and resolve like interpersonal drama between two people.
+And I do want to bend what is possible in terms of what people expect from the show.
+I want to try and solve problems that are – I had this thought actually like a month before the show started where I was like, maybe I did this wrong.
+Maybe I, instead of doing a show that is about problems, I should have done a show where I try and resolve interpersonal drama between two people.

 Alex Goldman: Yeah, kind of.
 I think that's right.
-Heavyweight is more like, how do I repair this thing I fucked up in the past, but we did get a message from a guy, I don't know, a couple months ago that was like, hey, my mom owes me $3, 000, we're not on speaking terms.
-Do you think you can help?
+Heavyweight is more like, how do I repair this thing I fucked up in the past, but we did get a message from a guy, I don't know, a couple months ago that was, ‘hey, my mom owes me $3,000, we're not on speaking terms.
+Do you think you can help?’

-And I was like, I was like, I responded and was like, hey, I'm happy to look into this.
-It would require you and your mom to be like very vulnerable and uncomfortable on the radio.
+And I responded and was like, hey, I'm happy to look into this.
+It would require you and your mom to be very vulnerable and uncomfortable on the radio.
 Are you willing to do that?
 And do you think your mom will?
 And he said, yeah, sure.

 So I'm going to give it a shot.
 We'll see.

-Jeff Umbro: I'm glad you brought all this up, cause one of my like questions for you was like, what makes a good question?
+Jeff Umbro: I'm glad you brought all this up, cause one of my questions for you was, what makes a good question?
 Whether it's today or what you hope the show will be in a year, like, what is something that's viable?

 It was definitely Emma who made that story worth telling.
-Cause I was, I, I, I did the initial interview and was like, this isn't going to, this one isn't going to go anywhere.
+Cause I was, I did the initial interview and was like this one isn't going to go anywhere.
 And there was a piece of tape we cut out of the final draft.
 Which is me, in the initial interview, kind of setting the, trying to let the woman down gently, that I'm not, wasn't interested and didn't know how to solve it, is me being like, well, you know, I'll do my best, I don't know.

-Jeff Umbro: Well, the low stakes ness of it was kind of, like, the best part, because it's just like, I listened to the whole thing about, like, the, the baking episode, and by the end of it, I'm just like, Wow, I really don't care at all if this actually works or not, but like it's fun to listen to.
+Jeff Umbro: Well, the low stakes ness of it was kind of the best part, because it's just like, I listened to the whole thing about the baking episode, and by the end of it, I'm just like, Wow, I really don't care at all if this actually works or not, but it's fun to listen to.

-Alex Goldman: Sometimes low stakes is, is like an incredible advantage because as a listener, I find it very charming when people focus all of their firepower on the least important thing.
-Like, if people are like, people were trespassing at my house so I decided to drive a tank over there and scare the crap out of them, like that to me is like the perfect, the platonic ideal of a story, is just like a person who is so singularly focused on a thing regardless of how trivial or stupid it is, they're bringing everything they've got.
+Alex Goldman: Sometimes low stakes is an incredible advantage because as a listener, I find it very charming when people focus all of their firepower on the least important thing.
+If people are like, people were trespassing at my house so I decided to drive a tank over there and scare the crap out of them, that to me is the perfect, the platonic ideal of a story, is just a person who is so singularly focused on a thing regardless of how trivial or stupid it is, they're bringing everything they've got.

 Jeff Umbro: I'm really enjoying it.
 I know it's only two episodes and I know that they're pilots, but I'm, I'm digging it so far.